tkenning/dev.na.bambora.com/source/docs/references/onboarding_API/index.md

 * API Version 2016-06-10 removed.

 #### September 10th, 2016
-* API Version 2016-06-10 Deprecated and will be removed in the next release.
+* API Version 2016-06-10 deprecated and will be removed in the next release.

 #### June 10th, 2016
 * First release of the API specification.